YIT Red & Blue Light Therapy Neck Device

 -

-Wiped off with a soft cloth after use
+Wipe off with a soft cloth after use

 -

-Avoid strong chemicals by cleaning
+Avoid strong chemicals when cleaning

 Conclusion

-Freedom of speech and right to information
+Freedom of expression and right to information

 Uno Vita reserves the right to share research and information in line with: